Difficult Bible Quiz about the Bible Persons.

 Elizabeth told Mary that an angelic messenger had also visited her.

-The angelic messenger informed her that she would give birth to a child named John, who would herald the arrival of the Messiah.
+The angelic messenger informed Elizabeth that she would give birth to a child named John, and he would announce the arrival of the Messiah.

 -